tejasnayak25/sepm-railway-reservation/README.md

 ## Overview

-The **Railway Reservation System** is a mini-project built as part of a Software Engineering / SDLC-based assignment.
+The **Railway Reservation System** is a mini-project built as part of a Software Engineering assignment.
 It demonstrates:

 - Requirements gathering